Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Numerical Implementation of C-DEIM

 where $\balpha_k(\lambda)$ is the estimate at the $k$-the iteration.
 For notational simplicity, we omit the dependence of the iterates $\balpha_k(\lambda)$ on the penalty parameter, and simply write $\balpha_k$.
-The gradient and the Hessian of the penalized cost function \eqref{eq:obj_f} are given by
+The Newton iterations~\eqref{eq:newton_update} continue until successive estimates are within a specified tolerance $\tau$, i.e., $|\balpha_k-\balpha_{k-1}|\leq \tau$.
+Newton's method is detailed in Algorithm~\ref{alg:newton_solv}.